-- Cyanobacterial blooms are a worldwide phenomenon associated with eutrophication of lakes, reservoirs and estuaries, toxic contamination of drinking water, and other undesirable effects.
-They are a major environmental problem in the North American Great Lakes (Stumpf et al., 2012), in lakes in China (Paerl et al., 2011) and in the Baltic Sea (Funkey et al., 2014; Kahru and Elmgren, 2014).
+Cyanobacterial blooms are a worldwide phenomenon associated with eutrophication of lakes, reservoirs and estuaries, toxic contamination of drinking water, and other undesirable effects.
+They cause major environmental problems in the North American Great Lakes (Stumpf et al., 2012), in lakes in China (Paerl et al., 2011) and in the Baltic Sea (Funkey et al., 2014; Kahru and Elmgren, 2014).
 As cyanobacterial growth in temperate zones is enhanced by higher temperatures and near-surface stratification, these blooms are expected to become more frequent as a result of climate change (Pearl and Huisman, 2008, 2009; Wiedner et al., 2007).
-Cyanobacterial growth typically accelerates above 12°C and peaks above 17°C (e.g. Hense et al., 2013).
-We can therefore - assume that the earlier start of the warm-up (measured as DFSST12) and later start of cool-down (measured as DLSST12) indicate improved conditions for cyanobacteria - 15 in the Baltic Sea.
+Cyanobacterial growth typically accelerates above 12 °C and peaks above 17 °C (e.g., Hense et al., 2013).
+We can therefore assume that the earlier start of the warm-up (measured as DFSST12) and later start of cool-down (measured as DLSST12) indicate improved conditions for cyanobacteria in the Baltic Sea.
 By this measure, the duration of both the growth season and the "enhanced growth season" (DDSST17) have become significantly longer.
-The duration of the period with a mean SST of at least 16 °C has increased, approximately, from 40 days in 1982 to 72 days in 2014, i.e. by 32 days (Fig. 5b), and the period with SST of at least 17 °C (DDSST17) from 29 days in 1982 to 56 days in 2014, i.e. almost doubled. - Indeed, in accordance with these trends in SST, we see indications that cyanobacteria are becoming more dominant in the phytoplankton community.
-While in the 1980s the annual CHL maximum corresponded to the diatom spring bloom (in May in the central Baltic), it has now switched to the cyanobacteria bloom in July which has also advanced from its earlier mean timing in August.
+The duration of the period with a mean SST of at least 16 °C has increased, from 40 days in 1982 to 72 days in 2014 - i.e., by about 32 days (Fig. 5b), and the period with SST of at least 17 °C (DDSST17) from 29 days in 1982 to 56 days in 2014 - i.e., almost doubled.
+Indeed, in accordance with these trends in SST, we see indications that cyanobacteria are becoming more dominant in the phytoplankton community.
+That dominant cyanobacterial genera in the Baltic Sea, especially Aphanizomenon and Nodularia, are buoyant may both contribute to the higher turbidity and favor them over non-buoyant phytoplankton.
+While in the 1980s the annual CHL maximum corresponded to the diatom spring bloom (in May in the central Baltic), it has now shifted to the cyanobacteria bloom in July, which has also advanced from its previous mean timing in August.